On Direct Distribution Matching for Adapting Segmentation Networks: Introduction

-Minimization of distribution matching losses is a principled approach to domain adaptation in the context of image classification, e.g., MDD \cite{long2015learning,sun2016deep,yan2017mind}.
-However, it is largely overlooked in adapting segmentation networks, which is currently dominated by adversarial models.
-We propose a class of loss functions, which encourage direct kernel density matching in the network-output space, up to some geometric transformations computed from unlabeled inputs.
+Here, we propose a simple, easily trainable approach to \ac{uda}, that can be applied in cases where the underlying (latent) ground truth is identical for source and target domains, up to some geometric transformations of unlabeled images.
+While unrealistic for natural images, this can easily be achieved in medical imaging, e.g., by obtaining separate scans of one patient with different imaging methods or by applying multi-modal registration algorithms to unlabeled image pairs.
+The class of loss functions we propose encourages direct density matching in the network's output space.
+It follows the principle of Minimization of distribution matching losses, a principled approach to \ac{da} in the context of image classification, e.g., \ac{mmd} \cite{long2015learning,sun2016deep,yan2017mind}.
 Rather than using an intermediate domain discriminator, our direct approach unifies distribution matching and segmentation in a single loss.
 Therefore, it simplifies segmentation adaptation by avoiding extra adversarial steps, while improving quality, stability and efficiency of training.
-We juxtapose our approach to the state-of-art segmentation method in \cite{tsai2018learning}, which performs distribution matching with a two-step adversarial learning in the network-output space.
-In the challenging task of adapting brain segmentation across different magnetic resonance images (MRI) modalities, our approach achieves significantly better performance than adversarial output adaption, both in terms of accuracy and stability.
+We compare our approach to the state-of-art segmentation method in \cite{tsai2018learning}.
+In the challenging task of adapting brain segmentation across different \ac{mri} modalities, our approach achieves significantly better performance than adversarial output adaption, both in terms of accuracy and stability.
+We also investigate experimentally the sensitivity of our approach to the alignment of unlabeled image pairs.